mehulagg/gitlab/doc/user/project/issue_board.md

 ![creating a new list in an issue board](img/issue_board_add_list.png)

-Then, choose the label or user to create the list from.
+Then, choose the label or user to base the new list on.
 The new list is inserted at the end of the lists, before **Done**.
-Moving and reordering lists is as easy as dragging them around.
+To move and reorder lists, drag them around.

 To create a list for a label that doesn't yet exist, create the label by choosing **Create new label**.
 This creates the label immediately and adds it to the dropdown.